Dynamic Adversarial Resource Allocation: the dDAB Game

 The \attacker{} then has two options, either move to node~5 or to node~6.
 Suppose the \attacker{} moves to node~6, the \defender{} initiates action~(b)\footnote{Action~(b) moves the half unit on node~1 to node~5; the half unit on node~2 to node~5, the unit on node~6 to node~1, and the rest of the resources on nodes 3 and 5 stay.}, which ensures that the configuration at the beginning of time step~2 is still in the required set.
 Similar moves can be made for trajectory (ii) to ensure the defense until the end of time step~2.
 For more details regarding the \defender{} actions (a) to (c), see Appendix~\ref{appdx-sec:non-integer}.

-Through splitting and re-grouping its resources, the \defender{} achieves defense with only an additional half unit of resource.
+By dynamically redistributing fractional resources, the \defender{} achieves defense with only an additional half unit of resource.
 The strategy presented is found by the algorithms in \secref{sec:nsp}, which verifies the efficacy of the proposed approach.